Dance Director, Instructor

 She is a proud member of Irish Arts Minnesota (IAM), and received their Decade of Dance Award in 2016.

-Lauren is currently pursuing her Master's degree in Irish Dance Studies with the University of Limerick's Irish World Academy of Music and Dance.
+In 2022, Lauren received her Master's degree in Irish Dance Studies from the University of Limerick's Irish World Academy of Music and Dance.
 In 2021 she graduated from Macalester College with a double major in Education and English (and minors in Spanish and Linguistics).
 Lauren is also certified through the American Red Cross in adult and pediatric First Aid / CPR / AED.

 Assistant Dance Director, Instructor